MarinPostma/ebpf-docker-for-mac/README.md

 ## Maintenance

-Docker published their for-desktop kernel's [on Docker hub](https://hub.docker.com/r/docker/for-desktop-kernel/tags?page=1&ordering=last_updated) you may need to update the Dockerfile for the latest kernel that matches your linuxkit host VM.
+you need to change the link to the kernel sources in the header install script to match the kernel version of the docker vm on osx

 ## Docker compose